-(Choose at least 3 or more courses for 4 or more credits with at least 1 advanced.)
+- - aking CTE courses must take at least one with advanced topics. ent to earn a Performance Acknowledgment if they successfully earn it. \$ \$ \$ \$ = \$111 or more NOTE: This does not include lab supply fees.
+Program of Study - re credits with at least 1 advanced.)
 Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$) Description Principles of Manufacturing (1) 8 - 11 NONE Principles of Manufacturing will allow students to reinforce, apply, and transfer academic knowledge and skills to a variety of interesting, relevant activities and problems in a manufacturing setting.
 Students will design, produce, and assess products, services, and systems.
 They will use a variety of hand tools, power tools, machinery, computer hardware, and software applications to complete assignments and projects individually or with teams.
 Lab supply fee.
 Diversified Manufacturing I (1) 9 - 12 Required Principles of Manufacturing OSHA 10-hour This course allows students to gain knowledge and skills in the application, design, production, and assessment of products, services, and systems and how those knowledge and skills are applied to manufacturing.
 Diversified Manufacturing I allows students the opportunity to understand the process of mass production by using a wide variety of materials and manufacturing techniques.
 Knowledge about career opportunities, requirements, and expectations and the development of skills prepare students for workplace success.
 Lab supply fee.
-Diversified Manufacturing II (1) 10 - 12 Required Diversified Manufacturing I MasterCAM Professional \$ \$ \$ This course builds on knowledge and skill developed in Diversified Manufacturing I. Students will develop advanced skills related to the industry manufacturing through the use of machines and tools used in industry.
+Diversified Manufacturing II (1) A 10 - 12 Required Diversified Manufacturing I MasterCAM Professional \$\$\$\$ This course builds on knowledge and skill developed in Diversified Manufacturing I. Students will develop advanced skills related to the industry manufacturing through the use of machines and tools used in industry.
 Lab supply fee.
 Precision Metal Manufacturing I (2) 11 - 12 Required Diversified Manufacturing I This course will provide the knowledge, skills, and technologies required for employment in precision machining.
 While the course is designed to provide necessary skills in machining, it also provides a real-world foundation for any engineering discipline.
 This course may address a variety of materials such as plastics, ceramics, and wood in addition to metal.
 Lab supply fee.
-Precision Metal Manufacturing II (2) 12 Required Precision Metal Manufacturing I MasterCAM Professional This course will provide students advanced knowledge, skills, and technologies required for employment in precision machining.
+Precision Metal Manufacturing II (2) 12 Required Precision Metal Manufacturing I MasterCAM Professional \$\$\$ (P) This course will provide students advanced knowledge, skills, and technologies required for employment in precision machining.
 While this course is designed to provide necessary skills in machining, it also provides a real-world foundation for any engineering discipline.
 This course addresses a variety of materials such as plastics, ceramics, and wood in addition to metal.
 Students will develop knowledge of the concepts and skills related to these systems to apply them to personal and career development.
 Lab supply fee.
 Practicum in Manufacturing (2) 12 Required Diversified Manufacturing I, Precision Metal Manufacturing I, Robotics I or Welding I (The approved training site may require applicant to meet certain job requirements such as age, specific knowledge and physical ability to be considered for employment.)
 This course allows students to apply manufacturing concepts and principles in the classroom and the workplace.
 In the classroom portion of the course, students will gain knowledge of professional standards as required by business and industry.
 Students will also receive industry-recognized training designed to make them more marketable and desirable in the workplace.
 Students are required to work 10 hours per week at an approved training site and must be employed at that site within two (2) weeks after enrollment in the course.
 Lab supply fee.